 First, I am not a big fan of their flashing components.
 I mean they work and all, but not what I like to see in a metal roof.

-Second, since this is a rather new product, there are very few contractors who are capable of doing a good job installing them.
+Second, since this is a rather new product, there are very few contractors who are capable of doing a good job installing it.
 If you are interested, you should contact the manufacturer to ask for a list of installers they would recommend.
 You can find a local metal roofing contractor here.

 Lastly, this brand is still difficult to purchase in many regions in the US, due to lack of proper distribution in place.